 SASSA grant enquiries

-If you have further questions, you can reach the relevant officials using the contacts listed below.
+If you have further questions, you can reach the relevant officials using these contacts:

 SASSA Head Office

 - Telephone: 012 400 2322 (Switchboard)/ 0800 60 10 11

 - Telephone: 015 291 7509

 - Fax: 015 291 7416